 Vicky Crane, Independent Consultant and Trainer

-The last two years have led to a range of resources being produced to support the development of metacognition in Leeds secondary schools.
-Subject Leader Development Meetings have seen leaders across the city put their own 'spin' on metacognition, devoting professional development time and energy into considering how metacognition can be integrated into their everyday teaching.
+A project with Leeds Local Authority Secondary School Improvement team led to a range of resources being produced to support the development of metacognition.
+This site captures many of the key elements of this project.
+Subject Leader Development Meetings led by school based subject leaders across the city allowed subjects to put their own 'spin' on metacognition.
+School based leaders devoted professional development time and energy into considering how metacognition could be integrated into their everyday subject teaching.
 Whilst teaching metacognition as a separate element can have impact, the greatest impact is seen when it is threaded into all lessons.

-In addition to subject leaders considering how metacognition can be developed in their subject, senior leaders have looked at the whole school picture.
+In addition to subject leaders considering how metacognition can be developed in their subject, senior leaders looked at the whole school picture.
 Metacognition is a high impact strategy for raising attainment and increasing rates of progress, but it is a vast area of study and difficult to implement across a school.
 Teachers and leaders need to have an in-depth understanding of metacognition in order to see how they can harness its power.
+Resources on this site are aimed at supporting a strategic approach to the development of metacognition.

 The Leeds Learning Partnership has been fundamental in enabling leaders to work together, share ideas and develop metacognition with a subject focus.
 Across the fourteen Subject Leader Development Networks, teachers have grappled with elements such as 'exam wrappers' and 'plan-monitor-check' and have started to increase their use of metacognition.
 For more information about the Leeds Learning Partnership visit www.leedsforlearning.co.uk